 How can you find out what their opinions are on issues that surround people with diabetes?
 How can you figure out if they know anything about diabetes?
 Here are a few things that you can do.

-Ask them when they come to your door
+Talk to political candidates about diabetes when they come to your door

 Often candidates will tour neighbourhoods asking for your support.
 When a candidate comes to your door, ask them directly how they feel about lowering the cost of diabetes care?
 Will they consider expanding the current insulin pump program to include CGMs or include people of all ages who require insulin?
 Ask them if they support increased funding for research and development.
 Find out where they stand on the issues that matter to you.